votingworks/arlo-cvr-encryption/README.md

   the external dependencies, and eventually even run the unit tests.
 If they all pass, you're good to go.

+**If you want to use an IDE like PyCharm**:
+- First, make sure you've done the installation instructions above.
+This creates a suitable Python virtual environment.
+You then need to tell PyCharm to use the virtual environment you just made.
+If you're not sure where the venv files actually are, then you can run `pipenv --venv` and it will tell you.

+- PyCharm will then use that specific virtual environment, and everything should "just work".

+- If you need to make a change to the library dependencies (editing `Pipfile` and `setup.py`, which should be kept in sync), then go back to the command-line and run `make` again.

+**If you're trying to use `arlo-cvr-encryption` in a continous integration (CI) environment**
+- Make sure you look at the existing files in the `.github` or `.circleci` directories.
+They break out the steps that happen when you run `make` by hand, so it's a bit easier to look at the CI output.

 ## Amazon AWS (S3, EC2, IAM) details

 To generate or verify tallies of large elections, one desktop computer does not